Swans (band): Demise

 With other projects occupying his time, Gira decided to end the group with one last studio album and a world tour.
 Soundtracks for the Blind (1996) was a two-disc album featuring Jarboe-supplied field recordings, experimental music, dark ambient soundscapes, post-industrial epics, post-rock suites and acoustic guitar.
 In 1998, Swans Are Dead was released, consisting of live recordings from their 1995 and 1997 tours.
 In an interview, Gira revealed that there is more live material that may be released in the future.
 He described these unreleased recordings as "fairly spectacular".

-Post-breakup and re-formation (1997–2017)

 After dissolving Swans, Gira formed Angels of Light, continued his work with Young God Records and Jarboe continued her solo work.